 1. Overload Protection Triggered

 Overload protection is critical in modern power supplies to prevent damage to both the power supply and the connected equipment.
-If excessive current draw occurs – whether from malfunctioning internal parts or excessive loads – the system will shut down to avoid overheating or overloading circuits.
+If excessive current draw occurs, whether due to malfunctioning internal parts or excessive loads, the system will shut down to prevent overheating or overloading circuits.

 Some reasons overload protection might trigger include: